 If you’re looking to stay in one of Savannah’s finest Bed and Breakfasts, the Kehoe house is certainly a place you should consider.
 You never know, you may just have a run-in with one of Savannah’s famous ghosts!

-To learn all about the Kehoe House, you will want to take the Grave Tales of Savannah Tour.
+To learn all about the Kehoe House, you will want to take one of our Savannah Ghost Tours.
 This tour often heads over to Columbia Square so you can hear the real story about the people and events of the Kehoe House.

 If staying in luxury while visiting Savannah is a priority of yours, the Kehoe House must be on your short list.
 Just visit their website if you need further convincing.